yashagrawal020/Noob-color/README.md

 # Colouroo

-A color-scheme generator for your website
+A color-scheme generator for your website:

 Check out here: https://yashagrawal020.github.io/Noob-color/